iamkroot/trakt-scrobbler/README.md

 		3. Edit the `scripts/trakt_scrobbler.plist` file to add the correct folder path of the project.
 		4. `cp scripts/trakt_scrobbler.plist ~/Library/LaunchAgents/`
 		5. `launchctl load ~/Library/LaunchAgents/trakt_scrobbler.plist`
-5. To enable notification support on Linux/MacOS, the dbus libraries need to be installed.
-	- Ubuntu: `apt install python3-dbus`
-	- MacOS: `brew install dbus`
-6. Follow the instructions for the first run to complete the setup.

-### First Run
-1. Open a terminal/command prompt and change the directory to installation folder.
-	- Linux: `$HOME/.local/trakt-scrobbler`
-	- MacOS: Currently, it is inside git clone directory, under `trakt_scrobbler` (Notice the `_`).
-	- Windows: Press `Win` + `R` and enter `%APPDATA%\trakt-scrobbler`.
-2. Type `pipenv run python main.py` to start the program.
+		6. Type `pipenv run python main.py` to start the program.
 You will be prompted to authorize the program to access the Trakt.tv API.
 Follow the steps on screen to finish the process.
 In the future, the script will run on computer boot, without any need for human intervention.
-3. Reboot.

-That's it!
-Now the program will automatically monitor the enabled players for media information, and scrobble the relevant details to Trakt.
+5. To enable notification support on Linux/MacOS, the dbus libraries need to be installed (Reboot after installation).
+	- Ubuntu: `apt install python3-dbus`
+	- MacOS: `brew install dbus`

 ## Contributing
 Feel free to create a new issue in case you find a bug/want to have a feature added.
 Proper PRs are welcome.